We understand that students have questions about the winter term and need to make plans.

 We encourage students to seek the support of the Graduate Office when needed, regardless of the issue.
 The Graduate Deans and Graduate Office Staff also work closely with the Graduate Student Council and the various Student Affairs offices.

-The office is staffed by a faculty dean, Doug Rees; an associate dean, Kate McAnulty - who is also the accessibility coordinator; an assistant dean, Natalie Gilmore; a recruitment, outreach and admissions coordinator, Helen Duong; a financial analyst, Claudia Andrade; and an administrative assistant, Jacob Dalton.
+The office is staffed by a faculty dean, David C. Chan; an associate dean, Kate McAnulty - who is also the accessibility coordinator; an assistant dean, Natalie Gilmore; a recruitment, outreach and admissions coordinator, Helen Duong; a financial analyst, Claudia Andrade; and an administrative assistant, Jacob Dalton.